Auroratide/monadorecipes/src/recipes/monicurry-special/recipe.md

 ## Directions

 1. Mix the red curry paste with the coriander, cumin, cinnamon, cloves, nutmeg, and cardamom in a bowl until thoroughly blended.
 Mixture should be very thick.
-[Red Curry Paste: 6 tablespoons]
+[Red Curry Paste: 6 tablespoons, Coriander: 2 teaspoons, Cumin: 2 teaspoons, Cinnamon: 2 teaspoons, Cloves: 1/2 teaspoon, Nutmeg: 1/4 teaspoon, Cardamom: 1/2 teaspoon]
 2. Chop the beef sausage into 1/2 thick coins.
 Optionally, leave a large section uncut to match the in-game image of the Monicurry Special.
+[Beef Sausage: 2 pounds]
 3. In a medium-sized pot, heat oil over a medium-high heat.
 Cook beef sausage until they gain color.
 Remove cooked beef sausage into a different container and set aside.
+[Oil: 1 tablespoon]
 4. Lower heat to medium.
 Place 1/2 cup of coconut milk in the pot and bring to a boil.
 Add curry paste and stir well, until the mixture is very thick, after approximately 5 minutes.
 If mixture thickens too quickly, add a splash of coconut milk or water.
+[Coconut Milk: 1/2 cup, Mixed Curry Paste: 6 tablespoons]
 5. While mixture is thickening, mix together 2 tablespoons of brown sugar and vinegar together.
 Add optional tomato paste if desired.
+[Brown Sugar: 2 tablespoons, Vinegar: 2 tablespoons]
 6. Once mixture is thickened, add remaining coconut milk and stir to mix.
 Add the remaining brown sugar, vinegar mixture, and 2 tablespoons of fish sauce.
 Bring to a boil.
+[Coconut Milk: 1 1/2 cups, Brown Sugar: 1 tablespoon, Fish Sauce: 2 tablespoons]
 7. Add the beef sausage into the pot and cook partially covered.
 While this simmers, cook rice according to a rice cooker's instructions.
+[Rice: 3 cups]
 8. Chop carrots and yam into 1-inch cuts/cubes.
 Cut onions into thin slices, and asparagus into 2-inch segments, throwing away the tough bottoms of the stems.
+[Carrots: 3, Yam: 1, Onion: 1, Asparagus: 1 cup]
 9. Throw in the chopped carrots and simmer for 10 minutes.
 10. Throw in the yam, onions, and asparagus, and simmer for 15 minutes while covered with a lid.
 11. Taste sauce for additional seasoning.
 For saltiness, add fish sauce.
 Once 15 minutes pass, remove from heat and serve with finished rice.